8 Best Time Management Audiobooks

 1. The 7 Habits of Highly Effective People: Powerful Lessons in Personal Change by Stephen R. Covey

-Covey uses the parallel of placing rocks, pebbles, & sand into a jar to help you classify what’s significant.
-The rocks will only fit in the jar if you start by putting the little things, like the pebbles or sand.
-However, if you start with the rock, there will be enough room for you to put the smaller items around them in the jar.
+Covey uses the analogy of placing rocks, pebbles, and sand into a jar to help you classify what’s significant.
+The rocks will only fit in the jar if you start by putting in the little things, like the pebbles or sand.
+However, if you start with the rock, there will be enough room for you to put the smaller items around it in the jar.

 2. Atomic Habits by James Clear

 Though often ignored, day-to-day habits can significantly impact your life.
 In Atomic Habits, James Clear explains how to make good habits while banishing bad ones.
-Habit configuration depends on a system of behaviors; the author narrates even small behavioral shifts can lead to remarkable results.
+Habit formation depends on a system of behaviors; the author narrates how even small behavioral shifts can lead to remarkable results.

 Step by step, Clear shows how to institute a system that makes your habits work for you, not against you.
-Narrated by the author himself, this audiobook combines information from intricate fields—psychology, biology, neuroscience & condenses it into an action plan that is easy to understand & apply.
+Narrated by the author himself, this audiobook combines information from intricate fields—psychology, biology, and neuroscience—and condenses it into an action plan that is easy to understand & apply.

 3. The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich by Timothy Ferriss

-The author shares his step-by-step guide on how anyone can start making a monthly five-figure income by working just The 4-Hour Workweek.
+Ferriss shares strategies to escape the 9–5 grind, automate work, and design a lifestyle with more freedom and efficiency.
 As a result, you will be able to live the life you want without being just another contestant in the daily rat race.

 If this idea sounds too good to be true, Ferriss includes over fifty practical tips & real-life case studies on how you can live more & work less by efficiently managing your time.